boucadair/draft-xxx-ac-rate-policy-discovery/draft-brw-scone-throughput-advice-blob.md

 This document makes use fo the following term:

 Rate-limit:
-: Used as a generic term to refer to a policy to restrict the maximum bitrate of a flow.
+: Used as a generic term to refer to a policy to restrict the maximum bitrate over a network attachment.
 : It can be used with or without any traffic classification.
 : A rate-limit can involve limiting the rate and/or burst size.